cfragiadakis/Chatbot-for-the-Rijksmuseum/README.md

 # Chatbot for the Rijksmuseum

-This project is part of the Data Systems Project at the University of Amsterdam and focuses on designing and evaluating a chatbot that enables users to explore artworks of the Rijksmuseum.
+This project is part of the Data Systems Project at the University of Amsterdam and focuses on designing and evaluating a Retrieval-Augmented Generation (RAG) chatbot that enables users to explore artworks from the Rijksmuseum collection.

 ![Chatbot Demo](demo.gif)